rust-lang/rfcs/text/0000-packages-as-optional-namespaces.md

 Languages like C++ have open namespaces where anyone can write code in any namespace.
 In C++'s case, this includes the `std` namespace and is only limited by convention.
 In contrast, Rust has closed namespaces which can only include code from the original namespace definition (the crate).

-This proposal extends Rust to have partially open namespaces by allowing crate owners to create crates like `parent:foo` that will be available as part of the crate `parent`'s namespace.
+This proposal extends Rust to have partially open namespaces by allowing crate owners to create crates like `parent::foo` that will be available as part of the crate `parent`'s namespace.
 To protect the use of open namepsaces, the owners of `parent` has exclusive access to publishing crates in that namespace.

 # Motivation